tobozo/ESP32-BLECollector/README.md

 # ESP32-BLECollector

-Like a BLE Scanner but with persistence.
+A BLE Scanner with persistence.

   ![ESP32 BLECollector running on Wrover-Kit](https://raw.githubusercontent.com/tobozo/ESP32-BLECollector/master/screenshots/capture3.png) ![ESP32 BLECollector running on M5Stack](https://raw.githubusercontent.com/tobozo/ESP32-BLECollector/unstable/screenshots/BLECollector-M5Stack.jpeg)

 [Demo video](https://youtu.be/w5V80PobVWs)
 ------------

+BLECollector is just a passive BLE scanner with a fancy UI.
-All BLE data found by the [BLE Scanner](https://github.com/wakwak-koba/ESP32_BLE_Arduino) is collected into a [sqlite3](https://github.com/siara-cc/esp32_arduino_sqlite3_lib) format on the SD Card.
+All BLE data found by the BLE Scanner is collected into a [sqlite3](https://github.com/siara-cc/esp32_arduino_sqlite3_lib) format on the SD Card.

 Public Mac addresses are compared against [OUI list](https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=manuf), while Vendor names are compared against [BLE Device list](https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers).

-Two databases are provided in a db format ([mac-oui-light.db](https://github.com/tobozo/ESP32-BLECollector/blob/master/SD/mac-oui-light.db) and [ble-oui.db](https://github.com/tobozo/ESP32-BLECollector/blob/master/SD/ble-oui.db)).
+Those two database files are provided in a db format ([mac-oui-light.db](https://github.com/tobozo/ESP32-BLECollector/blob/master/SD/mac-oui-light.db) and [ble-oui.db](https://github.com/tobozo/ESP32-BLECollector/blob/master/SD/ble-oui.db)).

-The `blemacs.db` file is created on first run.
+On first run, a default `blemacs.db` file is created, this is where BLE data will be stored.
-When a BLE device is found, it is populated with matching oui/vendor name (if any) and eventually inserted in the `blemasc.db` file.
+When a BLE device is found by the scanner, it is populated with the matching oui/vendor name (if any) and eventually inserted in the `blemasc.db` file.

-/!\ Use the "No OTA (Large Apps)" or "Minimal SPIFFS (Large APPS with OTA)" partition scheme to compile this sketch.
+/!\ This sketch is big!
+Use the "No OTA (Large Apps)" or "Minimal SPIFFS (Large APPS with OTA)" partition scheme to compile it.
 The memory cost of using sqlite and BLE libraries is quite high.
 As a result you can't use sqlite with SPIFFS, only the SD Card.